texanraj/cockroachdb/README.md

-# My experiments with Cockroachdb on Minikube!
+# My experiments with Cockroachdb on Minikube! :smile:
-:smile

 ## Launch and Initialize CRDB